-The application requires the support of the relevant Head of School/Director of Research Institute, and the Dean of Research or Dean of Learning & Teaching (as appropriate).
-Please ensure their sections are completed before sending your application for assessment.
+To proceed for approval the application requires the support of the relevant Head of School/Director of Research Institute, the Dean of Research or Dean of Learning & Teaching (as appropriate) prior to the implementation of the support.

-Please email your completed application form and supporting documents including salary costings if required to email@example.com for assessment by the College Operational Group.
+Please email your completed application form and supporting documents to firstname.lastname@example.org as a single PDF.

-If successful new budget centre will be set up for you for this award.
-Once you have notification that this project is set-up, you can spend from it.
-If awarded, funds will be made available for 12 months from the date your budget centre is set up, or the date you return to work if applied for before leave (and you do not have costs whilst on leave).
+If awarded, funds will be made available for 12 months from the date your budget centre is set up, or the date you return to work if applied for before leave.

-For all successful funding awards, recipients will be required to produce a brief report on how the funding was used, and the outcomes from this which may be used in Athena SWAN and ISSF reporting.
-This report should be provided to the ISSF administration via email firstname.lastname@example.org.
+For all successful funding awards, recipients will be required to produce a brief report on how the funding was used, and the outcomes from this which may be used in Athena SWAN reporting.
+This report should be provided to the ARS administration via email email@example.com.